 You actually can enjoy your Italian vacation – or European vacation or island vacation or some-sort-of-nice-destination vacation – with your kids.
+So if you want to take that trip to do something like whale watching california, then you should do it.
 I’m living proof.
 I’m the last person to say those words lightly, and I never would have had I not experienced it for myself.
 On this vacation I discovered many things not the least of which was that traveling with teens to places I actually want to visit is possible.
 My family traveled to Rome and Venice and while the cities were beautiful and enchanting, perhaps the singular best part of the trip was that my kids never once bickered.
 That’s 8 days and 7 nights of non-stop togetherness in fairly close quarters.
 It was so surprising, unexpected and delightful, it inspired a meme.

 Part of the reason I think I enjoyed the trip so much was that it in no way resembled my regular life.
 I don’t just mean I was in a new, beautiful location (although that helps) in carefree vacation mode (that helps, too).
 I mean my life abroad was so unbelievably pleasant it was unrecognizable.
 From the time I got in the car to head to the airport to the moment I touched down back on American soil, my life was trouble-free, something with which I have no prior experience.

 Is this really how some people live?
 Could I live this way if I relocated to Europe?

 The spell, I was sure, would be broken soon enough, but I still wanted to move to Europe to find out for certain.

 Upon my return when my parents enquired about the trip, I replied, “The kids never fought once.”

 “Out of every thing you did,” my father remarked, “that’s the most memorable part of the trip?”